wpk-nist-gov/tmmc-lnpy/CONTRIBUTING.md

 ```

 where `~/.conda/envs` should be replaced by whatever prefix you have setup on
 your machine.
-The noxfile will add this to the search path for python versions
+The `noxfile.py` will add this to the search path for python
-when creating virtualenvs.
+versions when creating virtualenvs.
+The file `.noxconfig.toml` should not be
+tracked by git.
+There is also an example file `.noxconfig.example.toml` to get
+you started.

 ## Serving the documentation